Paul Nungesser says he was target of gender-based harassment campaign

-The case has produced dueling narratives from both sides in national media outlets.
-The most recent came from Nungesser in a Daily Beast article titled, "Columbia Student: I Didn't Rape Her," in which he shared a long exchange of Facebook messages to support his claim that their sex was consensual.
+The case produced dueling narratives from both sides in national media outlets.
+In a Daily Beast article titled, “Columbia Student: I Didn’t Rape Her,” Nungesser shared a long exchange of Facebook messages to support his claim that their sex was consensual.

 Some of those exchanges were included in the lawsuit, but Sulkowicz told CNN they were taken out of context in the suit.

 She also balked at the idea that Nungesser would sue the school or her professor “for allowing me to make an art piece.”

 “It’s ridiculous that he would read it as a ‘bullying strategy,’ especially given his continued public attempts to smear my reputation, when really it’s just an artistic expression of the personal trauma I’ve experienced at Columbia,” Sulkowicz wrote in an email.
 “If artists are not allowed to make art that reflects on our experiences, then how are we to heal?”

 The project essentially consisted of Sulkowicz carrying a twin-size mattress wherever she went on campus.

 Nungesser’s complaint seeks damages to be determined at trial for harm to his reputation, loss of educational opportunities and future career prospects.